davaya/openc2-jadn/jadn-v2.0.md

 **Example:** "Places" MapOf:

-The Places table is semantically a map.
+The Places table is semantically a map and is serialized as a map.
 Some data formats including JSON require map keys to be serialized as strings regardless of their actual type.
 ```
 Places = MapOf(Coordinate, String)      // Places is a map of coordinates to place names